-The Retail and Leisure Study $(2017)^{19}$ highlights that the level of retail diversity is broadly comparable to the town centres of Grantham and Boston.
+The Retail and Leisure Study (2017)20 highlights that the level of retail diversity is broadly comparable to the town centres of Grantham and Boston.
 However, the Study also found that Worksop's vacancy rate (13.4%) was significantly lower than Grantham (17%), yet was slightly higher than Boston (10.7%).
 The Study concluded that Worksop offered a diverse range of retail units, yet held a slightly higher than average vacancy rate (13.4%) compared to the national average of all UK centres (11.2%).

-The AMR sets out that planning permission was granted for 502 m2 of convenience goods floor space in the monitoring period 2017/18 in the District (although this permission has yet to be implemented), with comparison goods floor space having increased greatly in Worksop and Retford, and an additional 4896 m2 being allocated for a mixed use planning application, including a supermarket.
-However, the AMR highlights that all four towns (Worksop, Retford, Harworth and Langold) have seen a significant reduction in the number of non-retail uses along the town centre Primary Shopping Frontage (PSF).
+The AMR sets out that planning permission was granted for 1347.2 m2 of convenience goods floor space in the monitoring period 2017/18 in the District (although this permission has yet to be implemented), with comparison goods floor space having increased by 103.5 m2 during the same period.
+The AMR also reported that during 2017/18, the number of vacant retail units decreased or stayed the same in identified town centres, and non-retail usage decreased for Worksop.
+Recent trends in the number of vacant retail units in Bassetlaw are shown in Table A3.8.
 It should be noted that Bassetlaw District Council prescribes a flexible approach to its town centres, as recognised by the NPPF.
 The existing trends on primary shopping frontages within the District suggest that the Councils flexible and sustainable approach is working.